 Does the agency have written statements outlining services, eligibility rules, costs and payment procedures, employee job descriptions, and malpractice and liability insurance?
 Ask them to send you any brochures or other available information about their services.

 How many years has the agency been serving your community?
 Can the agency give you references from professionals – such as a hospital or community social workers – who have used this agency?
 Ask for names and telephone numbers.
 A good agency will give you these if you ask for them.
 Talk with these people about their experiences with the hospice.
 Also, check with the Better Business Bureau, your local Consumer Bureau, or the State Attorney General’s office.

-How well does hospice work with each patient and family to apply policies or negotiate differences?
-If the hospice imposes conditions that do not feel comfortable, it may be a sign that it’s not a good fit for you.
-If you’re not sure whether you or your loved one qualifies for hospice – or whether you even want it – is the agency willing to meet with you to help you talk through these concerns?
+How well does the hospice work with each patient and family to apply policies or negotiate differences?
+If the hospice imposes conditions that don’t feel comfortable, it may be a sign that it’s not a good fit for you.
+If you’re not sure whether you or your loved one qualifies for hospice – or whether you even want it – is someone from the agency willing to meet with you to help you talk through these concerns?

 Does the agency create a care plan for each new patient?
 Is the plan carefully and professionally developed with input from you and your family?
 Is the care plan written out and are copies given to everyone involved?
-Check to see if it lists specific duties, work hours/days, and the name and telephone number of the supervisor in charge.
+Check to see if it lists specific duties, work hours/days, and the name and telephone number of the person in charge of your care.
 Will the care plan be updated as your needs change?
 Ask if you can look at a sample care plan.